jpernia101/Morphology_Project/README.md

 3. Morphology:

    a.
-A program to apply any of six morphological operations on an image by using a 3 pixel horizontal window, to which all will return a new binary image
+A program to apply any of six morphological operations on an image by using a 5 pixel cross window, to which all will return a new binary image

    - dilation: Uses OR operations
    - erosion: Uses AND operations